lynix/hdd-spindown.sh/README.md

 Newer kernels (>5.4) need the partitions of the device listed separately, since only checking the disk stats will prevent spindown.
 Partitions have to be separated by the pipe symbol '|'.
+UUIDs can be used to specify partitions.

 For a complete list of options please see the example `hdd-spindown.rc`.